ofir123/py-expander/README.md

 A python script designed to post-process Transmission torrents.

-The script extracts files recursively (if extract is necessary) and the moves the files to pre-configured directories based on their type.
+The script extracts files recursively (if extract is necessary) and the moves the files to a separate data directory.
 If no RARs are present in the download - the script will copy the files.

 The script relies on the 'guessit' package to detect movies/tv downloads.